aicip/GCNMF-s2k/README.md

 ###Contact###

-Please feel free to contact [Alireza Rahimpour] (http://web.eecs.utk.edu/~arahimpo/) for more information about this project.
-EMail: arahimpo[at]utk[dot]edu
+Please feel free to contact [Alireza Rahimpour](http://web.eecs.utk.edu/~arahimpo/) for more information about this project.
+Email: arahimpo[at]utk[dot]edu